 With that in mind, this Study Guide is designed to help address what I and many others see as a real problem.
 Put simply, many speakers use slides that are quite simply terrible.
 They may be terrible for several reasons.
 They may be overcrowded with text, they may be overloaded with images, they may use fonts that are too small or too frilly, they may be dressed up in colour schemes that hurt the eyes or make it impossible to make out what is what.
 Or they may even be all of these things at the same time.
 What these slides are not are clear, uncluttered and thoughtfully designed.
 The principles of good slide design are, however, not complicated, with simplicity as the overriding consideration.
-If you apply these principles, they will guarantee the production of good slides every time and you should always remember the acronym SWIPE.
-'S' is for style or the overall look of the slide, 'W' is for words, 'I' is for images, 'P' is for palette of colours and 'E' is for all the extras you might include.
+If you apply these principles, they will guarantee the production of good slides every time.